stvnksslr/uv-migrator/README.md

 - Automatically transfers dependencies from the existing `pyproject.toml` or `requirements.txt` to the new UV-based project
 - Attempts to migrate all [tool.*] configs to the new `pyproject.toml` file
+- By default, if using dependency groups in poetry or `requirements-some_group_name.txt` with req files they will be translated into uv dependency groups otherwise they will use the main and --dev conventions
 - Handles both main and development dependencies
 - Provides detailed logging for transparency and debugging
 - Supports importing extra index URLs from global pip configuration